ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 ### Workspace

 A workspace is a complete encapsulation of all systems, data, and other resources within SystemLink.
 A user must be a member of a workspace to access the systems and data within the workspace.
 This is true for access via the SystemLink web application and the SystemLink REST API.

+SystemLink always has at least one workspace, *Default* created at install time.
+Like all workspaces,the default workspace may be renamed or [archived](#archived-workspaces), but it has a additional properties to support backwards compatibility with pre-2020R1 SystemLink clients.

+!!! note "Properties of the *Default* workspace"

+    - All clients using AMQP for network communication exclusively publish data to the *default* workspace.

+    - All pre-2020R1 clients using HTTP for network communication exclusively publish data to the *default* workspace.

+    - OPC UA and Cloud Connector sessions always exist in the *default* workspace and may only access tags in the *default* workspace.

+    - File moving rules always exist in the *default* workspace and may only access files in the *default* workspace.

+    - Health tags for the SystemLink server are always published to the *default* workspace.

 The SystemLink Advanced Server license is required to create multiple workspaces, but there is no limit on the number of workspaces that can be created.
+Refer to the [SystemLink Manual](https://www.ni.com/documentation/en/systemlink/latest/setup/creating-a-workspace/) for steps to create a workspace.

  If a user is a member of multiple workspaces, resources from each workspace are displayed within the grids, dashboards, and other data views throughout SystemLink.

 <figure>
     <img src="../../img/rbac-block-diagram.png" width="500" />